cakephp/docs/en/orm/behaviors/counter-cache.rst

 The CounterCache configuration should be a map of relation names and the specific configuration for that relation.

-A you see you need to add the behavior on the "other side" of the association where you actually want the field to be updated.
+As you see you need to add the behavior on the "other side" of the association where you actually want the field to be updated.
 In this example the behavior is added to the ``CommentsTable`` even though it updates the ``comment_count`` field in the ``ArticlesTable``